ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `monitor`

-    Mandatory.

-    Checks and returns the current status of the resource instance.
-The thoroughness of the check is further influenced by the weight of the check, which is further explained under **Action specific extensions**..
+    This must check the current status of the resource instance.
+The thoroughness of the check is influenced by the weight of the check, as described under **Monitor-Specific Parameters**.

-    It is accepted practice to have additional instance parameters which are not strictly required to identify the resource instance but are needed to monitor it or customize how intrusive this check is allowed to be.
+    An RA may have additional instance parameters which are not strictly required to identify the resource instance but are needed to monitor it or customize how intrusive this check is allowed to be.

-    Note that `monitor` shall also return a well defined error code (see below) for stopped instances, ie before `start` has ever been invoked.
+- `meta-data`

+    This must display the XML information described under **Resource Agent Meta-Data** via standard output.

+#### Optional Actions

 - `recover`

-    Optional.

     A special case of the `start` action, this should try to recover a resource locally.

-    It is recommended that this action is not advertised unless it is advantageous to use when compared to a stop/start operation.
+    It is recommended that this action is not advertised unless it is advantageous to use when compared to a stop and start action sequence.

-    If this is not supported, it may be mapped to a stop/start action by the RM.
+    If this is not supported, it may be mapped to a stop and start action sequence by the RM.

-    An example includes "recovering" an IP address by moving it to another interface; this is much less costly than initiating a full resource group fail over to another node.
+    An example includes "recovering" an IP address by moving it to another interface; this is much less costly than initiating a full resource group fail-over to another node.

 - `reload`

-    Optional.

-    Notifies the resource instance of a configuration change external to the instance parameters; it should reload the configuration of the resource instance without disrupting the service.
+    This should notify the resource instance of a configuration change external to the instance parameters.
+It should reload the configuration of the resource instance without disrupting the service.

-    It is recommended that this action is not advertised unless it is advantageous to use when compared to a stop/start operation.
+    It is recommended that this action is not advertised unless it is advantageous to use when compared to a stop and start action sequence.

-    If this is not supported, it may be mapped to a stop/start action by the RM.
+    If this is not supported, it may be mapped to a stop and start action sequence by the RM.

-- `meta-data`

-    Mandatory.

-    Returns the resource agent meta data via stdout.

 - `validate-all`

-    Optional.

-    Validate the instance parameters provided.
+    This should validate the instance parameters provided.

-    Perform a syntax check and if possible, a semantic check on the instance parameters.
+    This should perform a syntax check, and if possible a semantic check, on the instance parameters.

 ### Parameter passing